0x7a6b4c/SkyEye/README.md

 ## 🔬 How To Reproduce the Results in the Paper

+SkyEye was benchmarked by 22 scenarios in total, ranging from the most ideal situations to the least ideal situations, and has proven a significant superiority in enumeration over relevant frameworks.
+This benchmarking is documented in Chapter 5 of the SkyEye paper.
+The detail description and structure of scenarios are documented in the Appendix.

 ### Scenario-based Benchmark
 For the Scenario-based benchmark, you can run the following command to generate the credentials based on the scenarios you wanted. we have created 22 based scenarios for user to test out.